Evaluations of annular Khovanov--Rozansky homology: Annuli in tangle diagrams

 \begin{exa} Let $L$ be an annular link and $T$ a tangle.
 Consider the cobordism that rotates $L$ once around the annulus.
 This cobordism induces the identity map on the annular invariant in $\Komh(\Proph)$.
 However, after wrapping $L$ around the tangle $T$, the cobordism that rotates $L$ around $T$ is not expected to induce the identity map on the tangle invariant in $\Komh(\SBim_n)$. \end{exa}

 To get a categorified wrapping operation, we thus need an upgraded annular Khovanov--Rozansky functor with a target category that remembers such rotation cobordisms.
-A natural candidate for such a category is a derived horizontal trace (Hochschild homology) of a dg-enriched category $\SBim^+_n$ of Soergel bimodules.
-This and a related notion of derived center feature in the second column of Figure~\ref{fig:bigpicture} and will be the focus of future work.
+A natural candidate for such a category is the derived horizontal trace of the dg category $\SBim^{\mathrm{dg}}_n$ of complexes of Soergel bimodules.
+This and a related notion of derived center feature in the second column of Figure~\ref{fig:bigpicture} and are the focus of the follow-up paper \cite{2002.06110} of the authors with Matthew Hogancamp.